 Embrace Investing As A Way To Build Wealth

-At this point, hopefully, you see why it’s important for women to invest and not just save.
+At this point, hopefully, you see why it's crucial for women to invest and not just save.

-For some, it helps to think about investing as putting a priority on what you value.
+For some, it helps to think about investing as prioritizing what you value.

 If you want enough money to be independent in retirement, help your kids with college, or support the charitable missions of organizations important to you-you need your money to grow.